 Generative AI is effectively synonymous with the burgeoning chatbot industry.
 ChatGPT, Google Bard and their ilk leverage generative AI.
 Their foundation is large language models (LLMs), algorithms trained on vast tomes of training data like written internet content.
 When prompted by humans the models synthesize unique patterns based on their training data to produce responses.
 The output of LLMs and generative AI are realistic images, videos or human-like text.
 This can be extremely dangerous in the realm of identity verification and authentication, however, different applications of AI can also have huge benefits when it comes to identity theft and fraud prevention.

-Gartner report: Market Guide for Identity Verification
+Download the 2024 Gartner report: Buyer's Guide for Identity Verification

 Synthetic identity can lead to fraud